Mary de Bunsen: Piloting and Air Transport Auxiliary

 She tried to join the Air Transport Auxiliary with the first group but was turned down on medical grounds.
 With a letter from her doctor confirming that she could see perfectly well with glasses, she was successful on 1 August 1941 and was posted to No. 15 ferry pool at Hamble in Hampshire, an all-women ATA ferry pool, under the command of Margot Gore and her second in command Rosemary Rees.
 Whilst there, Bunsen bought a canoe and took to paddling around the Solent with her mother as a way to counteract the stress of flying with the ATA.

 After a few heavy landings, Bunsen asked to be transferred to Scotland, where she was posted to "the saltmines" of Kirkbride ferry pool, and was a very successful pilot.

 Busen remained with the ATA, flying as a Pilot First Officer, until the end of the war when she was discharged on 1 August 1945.

 Postwar

 After the war Bunsen flew to Philadelphia for pioneering heart surgery which she paid for herself.
 She survived, against the one in ten chance given by the surgeon.

-She later wrote about her experiences in the ATA in a book entitles Mount Up with Wings.
+She later wrote about her experiences in the ATA in a book entitled Mount Up with Wings.
 She wrote articles about flying for various magazines including 'Practical Flying for Women'.

 Bunsen died on 13 April 1982 in Weymouth, Dorset.